Sde Boaz

-Sde Boaz (שדה בועז) is an Israeli outpost in the West Bank.
+Sde Boaz (שדה בועז) is an Israeli outpost in the West Bank, built in 2002 almost entirely on private Palestinian land.
 Located on a hill above Neve Daniel, it falls under the jurisdiction of Gush Etzion Regional Council.

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.
+Outposts are considered illegal under Israeli law.

 History

 The settlement was established in 2002 by Hananel Shear-Yashuv, who claimed the land by moving a shipping container to the top of the hill and moving into it.
 It is named after Boaz from the Book of Ruth.

 In its charter, Sde Boaz proclaims its desire to live in peace with its Arab neighbors and eschew violence.
 It is an environmentally friendly agricultural community that accepts both religious and non-religious Jews.

 Israeli Prime Minister Ehud Olmert has called outposts like Sde Boaz a "disgrace."
 On taking office in 2006, Olmert began the destruction of illegal outposts in order to comply with the terms of the Road map for peace and by 2008 had agreed to dismantle Sde Boaz among these.

 In 2006 Sde Boaz was the site of a massive protest against the court-ordered Israeli Defense Force (IDF) destruction of illegal Israeli construction.
 The IDF managed to destroy a small house and a stable as the court had ordered, but hundreds of Israeli protesters prevented the soldiers from destroying the foundation of a house under construction.

-By 2008, some residents of Sde Boaz were being trained by Mishmeret Yesha, a non-profit organization that teaches settlers counterterrorism techniques and the use of guns so that they can form "rapid response teams."
+By 2008 some residents of Sde Boaz were being trained by Mishmeret Yesha, a non-profit organization that teaches settlers counterterrorism techniques and the use of guns so that they can form "rapid response teams."
 The IDF supplies settlers who've received the training with M16 rifles and ammunition.